HardMax71/Integr8sCode/docs/architecture/frontend-build.md

 # Frontend build system

-This document explains how the frontend codebase is built, what libraries are involved, and how different parts connect at compile time and runtime.
-It's written for developers who need to modify the build pipeline or understand how the frontend works.

-## Overview

 The frontend is a Svelte 5 single-page application bundled with Rollup.
 It uses TypeScript for type safety, Tailwind CSS v4 for styling, and a generated SDK for type-safe API calls.
 The build outputs static files to `public/build/` which are served by nginx in production or by a custom HTTPS dev server during development.
 For details on the Svelte 5 runes API and migration patterns, see [Svelte 5 Migration](svelte5-migration.md).

 ```mermaid
 graph LR